- 1 sheet refrigerated pie pastry

-- In a small bowl, whisk the eggs, milk and salt.
+In a small bowl, whisk the eggs, milk and salt.
 Pour into pastry.
-Bake at 350° for 35-40 minutes or until a knife inserted near the center comes out clean.
+Bake at 350° for 35-40 minutes or until a knife inserted in the center comes out clean.
 Let stand for 15 minutes before cutting.

 "This recipe caught my eye simply because I have "slimed" salmon in a fishery on the Kenai Peninsula!
 I will tweak the recipe quite a bit, though: I'll use a grated-potato-crust rather than a pastry crush; also, will use regular salmon with just a splash of liquid smoke in order to reduce cost of salmon!
 I'm eager to try this as I've often made a similar quiche but it had ground beef in it and using salmon appeals to me far more.
 Thanks for the recipe, but especially thanks for the memories of Alaska it brought back to me!"